 About Me

 In 2015, I started attending regular classes in London.
 I still remember the sense of calm and space that came over me during those 90-minute, breath-led practices.
-For the first time, my busy, anxious mind could rest - a moment to slow down, to not think.
+For the first time, my busy, anxious mind could rest.
 It felt so good.
 I was also drawn to the physicality of the practice, preferring it to other forms of exercise.
 It wasn’t until later that I began to understand that yoga offered something much deeper.

-As life became more chaotic, I turned to yoga to help restore balance during times of stress and burnout.
-That’s when I began to uncover its true magic - the healing, the transformation, the reconnection.
-My curiosity deepened, as did my longing for a new way of living - one that felt more aligned, more spacious, more in rhythm with nature and ancestral wisdom.
+As life became more chaotic, I turned to yoga to help guide me back into my body.
+That’s when I began to uncover its true magic.
+My curiosity deepened, as did my longing for a new way of living.

-So I enrolled in my 200-hour yoga teacher training.
+I enrolled in my 200-hour yoga teacher training.
 It was life-changing.
-The experience broke me open so I could return to myself.
 I came to understand yoga not just as movement, but as a way of life.
-I never expected to teach - I was terrified of public speaking - but through the training, I faced that fear head-on.
+I never expected to teach, I was terrified of public speaking, however through the training, I faced that fear head-on.
 And surprisingly, I found I loved teaching and holding space.

 Since then, I’ve remained committed to learning and growing, both as a student and teacher.
 I’ve taken several further trainings and I am always immersed in books or practices that continue to shape my teaching and self-inquiry.
-This year, I’ll complete my 300-hour Advanced Teacher Training with High Yoga School.
+This year, I completed my 300-hour Advanced Teacher Training with High Yoga School which I couldn’t be happier about.

 How I Approach Teaching